MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 ## Approvals with custom responses set to Everyone must approve

-Approvals that rely on custom responses can fail if they're sent to many users with the type set to "Everyone must approve".
+Approvals that rely on custom responses can fail if they're sent to many users with the type set to **Everyone must approve**.
 This failure is due to data size limitations of the results field.

 ### PowerApps (V2) trigger doesn't support non-open API flows